 ESF and ESI offer lessons at the stadium, especially for competition introduction and technical refinement.
 Equipment rental on site.
 Bar and small catering at the pistes’ foot, full restaurants five minutes by car in the village.

-The Mauselaine sector is particularly recommended for the first ski days of a week: quieter pistes than the Hohneck, even slope and fast lifts that maximise effective sliding time.
+The Mauselaine sector is particularly recommended for the first ski days of a week: quieter runs than the Hohneck, an even slope and fast lifts that maximise effective sliding time.

 Stay at our La Bresse chalet, 5 min from the Mauselaine car park.